microsoft/ODBC-Specification/ODBC 4.0.md

 2. App calls SQLFetch/SQLFetchScroll
     -   Driver begins populating the bindings
     -   Driver returns `SQL_DATA_AVAILABLE` return code from SQLFetch/SQLFetchScroll
-        1. Calling SQLFetch/SQLFetchScroll after SQLFetch, SQLFetchScroll, or SQLNextColumn returns `SQL_DATA_AVAILABLE` skips the remaining columns and begins fetching the next row.
+        1. Calling SQLFetch or SQLFetchScroll in a data-available state results in a function sequence error.
-        2. Calling SQLCancel cancels the fetch operation and closes the cursor.
+        2. Calling SQLCloseCursor (or SQLFreeStmt(SQL_CLOSE)) cancels the fetch operation and closes the cursor.

 3. App calls SQLNextColumn to find out which column is available.
 Applications must not assume that the columns are returned in any particular order.
     -   Driver returns the ordinal of the available column